Spencerville, Ontario: Spencerville Fair

 The Spencerville Fair is an annual event, organized by the Spencerville Agricultural Society, which takes place on the second weekend in September.
 In 1854, the agricultural society was established, and the first fair was organized and held a year later in 1855.
 The fair began as an agricultural show, exhibiting items and events relating to agriculture such as equipment or livestock.
 The fair has been held in the same location since the second annual fair, off of Sloan and Ryan Street.
 Into the 1900s, the fair began to offer events and entertainment unrelated to agriculture in addition to its agricultural events.
 As of the 2000s, the fair has a parade, a midway, and an entertainment tent which serves as an outdoor bar and concert venue.
 Other events and attractions vary from year to year, but in recent years have included helicopter rides, petting zoos, and a blacksmith.

 Other annual events

-Since 2004, the community has held an annual Christmas event called A Country Christmas Remembered.
-The event celebrates old-fashioned Christmas or winter traditions.
-During the event, volunteers decorate the village's mill and old homes in a manner typical of 1930s-era rural villages around Christmas.
-Events vary from year to year, but include horse-drawn carriage rides, family skating, and craft shows.
+From 2004 until 2014, the community held an annual Christmas event called ‘A Country Christmas Remembered’.
+The event celebrated old-fashioned Christmas or winter traditions.
+During the event, volunteers decorated the village's mill and old homes in a manner typical of 1930s-era rural villages around Christmas.
+Events varied from year to year, but included horse-drawn carriage rides, family skating, and craft shows.

 Beginning in June 2004, Spencerville also began hosting another new annual event, the Veterans Memorial Highland Games, featuring highland games, piping and drumming, and other events.